TRON-Bioinformatics/vafator/README.md

 `normal_dp`, `normal_af`, `primary_ac`, `primary_dp`, `primary_af`,
 `metastasis_ac`, `metastasis_dp` and `metastasis_af`.

-If more than one BAM is provided for any sample then the annotations are calculated across all BAMs and for also each of them separately (eg: `primary_af` provides the allele frequency across all primary tumor BAMs, `primary_af_1` and `primary_af_2` provide the allele frequency on the first and second BAM respectively).
+If more than one BAM  for the same sample is provided then the annotations are calculated across all BAMs and for also each of them separately (eg: `primary_af` provides the allele frequency across all primary tumor BAMs, `primary_af_1` and `primary_af_2` provide the allele frequency on the first and second BAM respectively).